- Code: HD

 - Duration: One Year

 This course investigates the development, learning and support required during the first 6 years of life.
-Successful learners are awarded a nationally and internationally recognised certificate in the theory and practice of Early Childhood Care and Education.
-The learner will gain knowledge, skills and the competence to work under supervision and independently in a range of Early Childhood Care and Education settings.
+Successful learners are awarded a nationally and internationally recognised certificate in the theory and practice of Early Learning and Care.
+The learner will gain knowledge, skills and the competence to work under supervision and independently in a range of Early Learning and Care settings.
+Learners who successfully complete this award will progress to the Level 6 Advanced Certificate in Early Learning and Care.
 This award provides a link to Early Childhood Care and Education Degree Programmes in Ireland through the CAO system.
-It can also be a stepping stone into our Level 6 Supervision in Early Childhood Education and Care programme.

 - Programme of Study